-City Water Tunnel #3 was proposed by the Board of Water Supply to then Mayor John V. Lindsay (as Chairman, Board of Estimate) in July of 1966 (with NYC population at 8 million) for the following reasons:
+City Water Tunnel #3 (the third distribution tunnel for the city of New York) was proposed by the Board of Water Supply to then Mayor John V. Lindsay (as Chairman, Board of Estimate) in July of 1966 (with NYC population at 8 million) for the following reasons:

-- 1) To increase delivery capacity needed in the far southerly and easterly areas of tunnels #1 and #2 of the city where increased demand had occurred. - 2) To reduce high flows which periodically overloaded older tunnels. - 3) To permit shutdown, inspection, repair, and modernization of older tunnels, and, - 4) To provide alternate delivery in the event of disruption in older tunnels.
+1) To increase delivery capacity needed in the far southerly and easterly areas of tunnels #1 and #2 of the city where increased demand had occurred.

+- 2) To reduce high flows which periodically overloaded older tunnels. - 3) To permit shutdown, inspection, repair, and modernization of older tunnels, and, - 4) To provide alternate delivery in the event of disruption in older tunnels.

-The initial projected "hole in the ground" costs for Stage 1 of CWT #3 was \$238M and project was projected to be completed by 1975.
+The initial projected "hole in the ground" costs for Stage 1 of CWT #3 was \$238M and project was expected to be completed by 1975.
 Stages 2 through 5 (later modified to 4 stages) were to cost an additional \$180M and be completed by 1985.
-Rather, Stage 1 was essentially completed in the mid 1980s and total costs were about \$1B.
-Water is planned to be turned on by July of 1998 as 99% of the work has been completed.
-Stage 2 in presently nearing completion in the Brooklyn-Queens section.
-In Manhattan and all Stage 2 exploratory drilling is complete and shaft has been constructed at 10th Avenue and 30th Street but northward tunneling or additional shaft construction has been delayed, the result of fiscal problems.
+As is typical for massive municipal construction efforts in eras of inflationary pressure, both cost and time estimates were far below reality.
+Indeed, Stage 1 was essentially completed in the mid-1980s and total costs were about \$1B.
+Water was finally pressurized in Stage 1 by July of 1998 as 99% of the work had been completed.
+Stage 2 in has been completed in the Brooklyn-Queens section as of early 2001.
+In Manhattan, all Stage 2 exploratory drilling is complete and shaft has been constructed at 10th Avenue and 30th Street but northward tunneling or additional shaft construction has been delayed, the result of fiscal problems.
+Bids for the construction of the Manhattan phase of Stage 2 are expected to be sought for by 2001/2002.
+Stages 3 and 4 are in the planning and engineering stages, obviously far behind schedule.